-If the proposed project is approved, a notice of impending construction would be provided to owners of adjoining property and affected local governments and public officials.
-The notice may be provided via a sign or signs posted in the ROW, mailed notice, printed notice distributed by hand, notice via website when the recipient has previously been informed of the relevant website address, or other means.
-This notice must be provided after the environmental decision (e.g., FONSI or recommendation to prepare an EIS), but before earthmoving or other activities requiring the use of heavy equipment begin.
+A notice of impending construction will be provided to owners of adjoining property and affected local governments and public officials.
+The notice may be provided via a sign or signs posted in the ROW, mailed notice, printed notice distributed by hand, notice on the Keep It Moving Dallas website, or other means.
+This notice will be provided after the environmental decision (e.g., FONSI or recommendation to prepare an EIS), but before earthmoving or other activities requiring the use of heavy equipment begin.